-I had heard great things about The Ringling (as they call themselves) so couldn’t wait to get there.
-I was lucky that ticket holders for The Roadshow (as I call them) got to explore the grounds and museums for free that day.
+I had heard great things about The Ringling and couldn’t wait to get there.
+I was lucky – ticket holders for Antiques Roadshow got to explore the grounds and museums for free that day.
 The admission price is very reasonable however because there is so much to do there.
 If you’re there on a Thursday head over between 5pm and 8pm and the price to get in the circus and art museums is only $5.
-On Mondays, entrance to the art museum is FREE.
+On Mondays, entrance to the art museum is free.

 The four museums on site are the Circus Museum, the Circus Museum Tibbals Learning Center, the Museum of Art and Ca’ d’Zan.
 The cost to enter the first three museums is included in the price of your ticket.
 To do a tour of Ca’ d’Zan, which is the Ringling’s 56 room mansion, is an additional cost.